linkthehylian/RE7FOV/README.md

 ### Description

-A small program to change the Field of Vision in Resident Evil 7 biohazard.
+A small trainer to change the Field of Vision in Resident Evil 7 biohazard.

 Also compatible with **BIOHAZARD 7 resident evil グロテスクVer.** (same ["re7.exe"](https://steamdb.info/depot/530941/) as worldwide release)